wyndavies/Minecraft-BigReactors-Computercraft/README.md

 It will turn the system off if the power stores hit 95% and turn them system on if the power store drops below 5%.

 It responds to some key presses:
-'Q' - Quit
+- 'Q' - Quit
-'O' - Toggles On/Off, overriding the auto power management '1' - Cycles the primary info display through all available monitors, including swapping with the secondary and tertiary information displays
+- 'O' - Toggles On/Off, overriding the auto power management
+- '1' - Cycles the primary info display through all available monitors, including swapping with the secondary and tertiary information displays
-'2' - Cycles the secondary info display through all available monitors except the one showing the primary info '3' - Cycles the tertiary info display through all available monitors except the two with the primary and secondary info
+- '2' - Cycles the secondary info display through all available monitors except the one showing the primary info
+- '3' - Cycles the tertiary info display through all available monitors except the two with the primary and secondary info

 To do:
 - Prettify the text output.
-It is pretty basic at the moment
+It is very basic at the moment
 - Work out why the time delay vanishes after pressing a key
 - Save which displays are showing primary, secondary and tertiary info and restore them on program restart
 - Add support for wireless connections.